Ruckus000/carroChatbotTraining/docs/API_README.md

 ## Important Notes

-1. **Use the local API on port 8001** - Do not use the Docker container on port 8000 as it contains an older version
+1. **Use the start_api.sh script** - Always use the provided script to start the server for proper logging and setup
+2. **Set X-Platform header** - Always include 'X-Platform: React Native' header in all API requests for proper logging
-2. **Conversation State** - The dialog endpoint maintains state between turns when you provide the same conversation_id
+3. **Conversation State** - The dialog endpoint maintains state between turns when you provide the same conversation_id
-3. **Dialog Flow** - The system will guide users through required information for different flows (towing, roadside assistance, etc.)
+4. **Dialog Flow** - The system will guide users through required information for different flows (towing, roadside assistance, etc.)
-4. **Error Handling** - Always implement proper error handling as shown in the example
+5. **Error Handling** - Always implement proper error handling as shown in the example
-5. **Connectivity Issues** - Test your app's behavior when the API is unreachable
+6. **Connectivity Issues** - Test your app's behavior when the API is unreachable
-6. **Testing with NLU-only** - For specialized use cases, you can use the `/api/nlu` endpoint to get just the NLU results without dialog management
+7. **Testing with NLU-only** - For specialized use cases, you can use the `/api/nlu` endpoint to get just the NLU results without dialog management

 ## Troubleshooting

 ### Common Issues

+1. **Chat Messages Not Visible in Terminal**:

+   - Ensure you started the server using `./start_api.sh` (not directly with Python)
+   - Verify your app is sending the 'X-Platform: React Native' header with every request
+   - Make sure you're looking at the right terminal window where the server is running

-1. **Connection Refused**: Make sure the API server is running on port 8001 before attempting to connect
+2. **Connection Refused**: Make sure the API server is running on port 8001 before attempting to connect
-2. **Android Emulator Connection**: Remember that Android emulators can't access `localhost` directly - use `10.0.2.2` instead
+3. **Android Emulator Connection**: Remember that Android emulators can't access `localhost` directly - use `10.0.2.2` instead
-3. **Slow Responses**: The NLU model processing might take a moment, especially on the first request - implement proper loading states
+4. **Slow Responses**: The NLU model processing might take a moment, especially on the first request - implement proper loading states
-4. **Missing Conversation ID**: Always store and reuse the conversation_id returned from the API to maintain context
+5. **Missing Conversation ID**: Always store and reuse the conversation_id returned from the API to maintain context
-5. **Conversation Timeout**: If your system doesn't receive messages for a long time, the conversation context might be lost
+6. **Conversation Timeout**: If your system doesn't receive messages for a long time, the conversation context might be lost